Holyrood Palace: Royal Residence and Haunted House

-The Palace of Holyroodhouse, also known as Holyrood palace, is located in Edinburgh, Scotland, and is immersed in stories and legends of crimes committed, and victims that remain restless souls within the palace walls.
+The Palace of Holyroodhouse, as it is also known, is located in Edinburgh, Scotland, and is immersed in stories and legends of crimes committed, and the victims that remain restless souls within the palace walls.
 One such soul is a witch named Agnes Sampson, whose tearful company has been known to scare visitors who visit the ancient residence.

-The bloodstain in the wood from the murder of David Rizzio, Private Secretary to Mary, Queen of Scots
+The bloodstain in the wood from the murder of David Rizzio, Private Secretary to Mary, Queen of Scots.

 The origins of Holyrood Palace lie in the old foundations of the Augustinian Holyrood Abbey that was built in 1128 by the order of King David I of Scotland.
 It was not until the 1320s, or a bit earlier, that the building was expanded and turned into a residence.
 In the 15th century, it became a palace fit for the kings and queens of Scotland and England.
 However, it was made most famous by the occupation of Mary, Queen of Scots , who went to live at Holyrood Palace in 1561.

 The Witch from the Scottish Forest

 Although Mary Stuart’s stay at Holyrood Palace is well-known, the life of Agnes, the supposed ghost that haunts the palace, isn't as well documented.
 She was known as ''Bald Agnes'' or ''The wise wife of Keith''.
 As usual in cases of witch trials , most of the documentation about her is in relation to her trial and death.
 However, it is known that Agnes lived in Scotland, in the beautiful green Nether Keith that is placed among the wuthering hills of the Barony of Keith, east Lothian.

 - Victims of Arrogance and Cruelty: The Pendle Witch Trials of 1612